LandSinking/SBAS_China/README.md

 7. run procSBAS.py to start the MintPy time series analysis
 <pre><code>python procSBAS.py -c ../config/USA_357_Houston.py</code></pre>
 8. Result files can be found in folder "./workplace_USA_357_Houston/Mintpy"
-9. Identify a new reference point where the subsiding velocity is close to the mode, typically on a man-made structure, and record its y and x coordinates in the reference_yx variable of the configuration file.
+9. Identify a new reference point where the subsiding velocity is close to the mode, typically on a man-made structure; and then update the <code>reference_yx<code> variable in the config file with the new reference point's Y, X coordinates in the result file.
 Afterwards, run second round of Mintpy analysis with the new reference point:
 <pre><code>python procSBAS.py -c ../config/USA_357_Houston.py</code></pre>
 10. Result files can be found in folder "./workplace_USA_357_Houston/Mintpy"